Hello Friends,

 Things To Do at Girgaum Chowpatty

 There are tons of activities that you can indulge in, to relax and enjoy yourself at the Chowpatty.
 These include horse and cable rides, long walks down the beach and fun and exciting games.
 The most obvious thing to do here is to take a long walk along the sea shore and enjoy the picturesque views, with the cool breeze gently playing with your hair.
 However, avoid swimming here as the water is heavily polluted.
 People often amuse themselves with snake charmers and dancing monkeys who entertain the crowds.
 Fortune-tellers also grab the attention of many visitors.
 Camel and horse rides are also available here.
+Visits to the Chowpatty are a pure delight for the children, who enjoy themselves at this beach.
+Merry-go-rounds, Ferris wheels, and bee-bee gun shooting galleries are some fun options for them.
+Local vendors also give 'chatais' on rent, which is chargeable per hour.
+You can perform yoga asanas here or simply lie down and relax on these chatais.
+Open air beach massages are another attraction of the Girgaum Chowpatty.
+Simply lie down on the sheets and enjoy the massage.
+If you are looking for opportunities to simply sit down and introspect, just grab a quiet corner and enjoy the view.

 Must Try Food Items at Girgaum Chowpatty

 This is the place where locals flock to consume lip-smacking delicacies at dirt-cheap prices.
 Bhelpuri is especially famous here-enjoy crisp puffed rice in a variety of chutneys of mint, chilli and tamarind.
 The local Chaat corners are equally famous for the other scrumptious foods that they serve- Pav Bhaji, Pulav, Pani Puri, Chana Masala, Baraf Gola, etc. among others.
 Spicy raw mangoes and roasted peanuts are also widely available here.
-Cafes/ dine-in options are also available here- Bachelor?s, Revival and Thackers to name a few
+Cafes/ dine-in options are also available here- Bachelor?s, Revival and Thackers to name a few8).
+Elephanta caves

 A UNESCO World Heritage Site, Elephanta Caves is a specimen of rock-cut art and architecture from the times of medieval India.
 The caves are located on the Elephanta island which is situated at a distance of 11 km from the city of Mumbai.
 Natively known as Gharapurichi Leni, the Elephanta Caves that exist today are ruins of what were once elaborately painted artworks.
 It also provides an amazing view of the Mumbai skyline.